Quasilocal Smarr relation for an asymptotically flat spacetime: Introduction

+for $n$-dimensional electrically charged black hole with dynamic dilaton.
+For the non-dynamic dilaton case, there is no dilaton contribution in the first law.
+Based on these formulation, we investigate the quasilocal thermodynamics for various black hole spacetimes in Einstein-Maxwell-Dilaton theory.

 This paper is organized as follows.
-In section 2, the Mann-Marolf counterterm and Brown-York's formalism are briefly explained along with the construction of the renormalised gravity action.
-In section 3, the free energy (or thermodynamic potential) in a quasilocal frame is defined by Euclidean formulation and entropy expression is found in a quasilocal frame.
-In section 4, a quasilocal Smarr relation is derived from the Eulerian theorem for a charged black holes in $n$ dimensional spacetime.
-In section 5 and 6, we check this quasilocal Smarr relation in Einstein-Maxwell and Einstein-Maxwell-Dilaton theory respectively.
+In section 2, we introduce the quasilocal formulations which are used in this paper.
+Firstly the Mann-Marolf counterterm and Brown-York's formalism are briefly explained along with the construction of the renormalised gravity action, and the free energy (or thermodynamic potential) in a quasilocal frame is defined by the Euclidean method to derive entropy in a quasilocal frame.
+Then a quasilocal Smarr relation is constructed from the Eulerian theorem for an electrically charged black holes in $n$ dimensional spacetime.
+In section 3 and 4, we check thses quasilocal thermodynamic relations with various black hole solutions from the Einstein-Maxwell(-Dilaton) theory.
 Lastly, we summarize our results and discuss the future works.